marxjbl/ETH-Proof-Beginner/README.md

 **MyToken** is a simple Ethereum-based token implemented as a smart contract using Solidity.
 This contract demonstrates the fundamental concepts of token creation, minting, and burning on the Ethereum blockchain.

+## Description

+MyToken is a basic Solidity smart contract that showcases the creation and management of tokens on Ethereum.
+It includes functions for minting new tokens and burning existing ones, along with public variables to store token details and a mapping to track token balances for addresses.

 ## Features

 1. **Public Variables**: